General Terms of Business

 III.
 Prices and Terms of Payment

-(1) All prices are per room/day and include breakfast as well as taxes (VAT) and fees.
+(1) All prices are per room/day, including breakfast and taxes (VAT), excluding dues.
 They are valid till the end of the year (if no other prices or conditions mentioned).
 The accommodator has the liberty of changing prices during the year.

 (2) It can be agreed that the guest provides an advance payment.
 The party to the contract has to pay the bank charges for the transfer.
 The accommodator decides on the maturity date and amount of the demanded deposit.

 (3) The accommodation provider can also request the advance payment of the entire agreed payment amount.

 (4) All bills must be generally paid in cash or by credit or debit card at the reception on the departure date.
 The amount of the bills sent to the contract party at request must be paid immediately after receipt.
 Bank charges for the transfer have to be paid by the contract party.
 Discounts are only given after a special arrangement and if mentioned on the bill.
 If the bill is not paid in time the accommodator charges default interest and a fine amounting to € 5,00.